 There are many new restaurants open in our airports now now including Diep le Shaker, Gourmet Burger Kitchen and the fantastic food market – Marquette.
 Depending on the time of your flight it might be an idea to go to the airport early, no need to worry about traffic, queues etc and enjoy a nice meal before you depart or enjoy the excellent duty free shops at The Loop!

-Where possible always check in online before hand.
+Where possible always check-in online before hand.
 Even if you still need to check in a bag, it usually guarantees you a shorter queue and seats together on the aircraft.
+If travelling with Aer Lingus use the dedicated self check-in kiosks to weigh your own bags.
 If you are travelling within Europe, you should arrive at the airport at least ninety minutes before your flight departs, irrespective of whether you have checked in online or at the airport.
 If you are travelling long haul this is should be increased to two hours.
 If travelling to the USA some airlines require you to go through emigration at Dublin or Shannon airport and therefore check in times can be as early as 3 hours before departure.
 Remember you will still need to go through security even if you have checked in online and in busy periods these queues can be long.

 Medication is allowed but you may have to demonstrate that they are for medical purposes so I would recommend a note from your doctor stating this.
 Likewise baby liquids, drinks are allowed but you may have to drink them to prove they are indeed what you say they are!
 Remember to remove outer jackets, belts, shoes, laptops from cases when you reach the passenger security screening area as this will speed things up.